Toronto Suburban Railway: Today

 Since the TSR's closure, the right-of-way has become popular for strolling and hiking.
 From 1970, the Guelph Hiking Trail Club was formed to establish and maintain a formal trail on it between the Bruce Trail at Limehouse and Guelph.
 A small part of the Guelph line's right-of-way is used by the Halton County Radial Railway museum.
-The areas where tracks were once located include the walking trails along the south bank of the Eramosa River, the Smith Property loop in Puslinch and the Halton County Radial Railway site on Guelph Line, Milton.
+The areas where tracks were once located include the walking trails along the south bank of the Eramosa River, the Smith Property loop in Puslinch and the Halton County Radial Railway site on Guelph Line, in the old Township of Nassagaweya.

 A power house on Weston Road is now a lumber store and a power house on James Street East in Guelph has been converted to residential use.

 The remains of a TSR bridge can still be found in the Meadowvale neighbourhood of Mississauga, Ontario.
 In Halton Hills, the railbed can be readily seen running parallel to the Canadian National track between Acton and Limehouse.